jpohanka/testing-tensorflow/tf-demonstration/tf-examples/model-import-export/README.md

 The following example illustrates the way how one can **train**, **persist**, **export** and **import** TensorFlow models.

-The example contains two scripts:
+The example contains the following:

   - `model_producer.py` - trains and persists a simple linear regression model.
-  - `model_consumer.py` - loads the persisted model and runs simple calculations.
+  - `model_consumer.py` - loads the persisted model and runs simple calculations  on it.
+  - `java_consumer` - a simple `Java` CLI application that reads the persisted model and runs simple calculations on it.
+  - `go_consumer` - a simple `Golang` CLI application that reads the persisted model and runs simple calculations on it.

 ## model_producer